 The miniburgers, served on toasted brioche buns with a huge mound of fried onion strings, get the most press, but the main clue to what to order at this convivial triple-decker bar-restaurant is the glowing wood-burning pizza oven.
 The personal pizzas are "New York–style," with a thin, crisp crust.
 You probably won't mistake them for the very best of New York, but the spicy "Fire and Smoke" pie does the Big Apple one better.
-Homey plates such as braised short ribs with pumpkin risotto add substance to the menu.
+Homey plates such as braised short ribs with egg noodles add substance to the menu.
 There's a great lineup of draft beers and cocktails, plus a brunch anchored by a crowd-pleasing skillet of cinnamon rolls.
-Two other locations, in the hopping U St. corridor and near Eastern Market, are architectural stunners.
+Two other locations, in the hopping U Street Corridor and near Eastern Market, are architectural stunners.